The reshoring advantage: 4 reasons to bring your manufacturing back home8th Jan 2024

-But some global disruptions can knock out even the most robust supply chains.
+However, some global disruptions can knock out even the most robust supply chains.

 2. Shorter lead times

 It can take 6 weeks (or more) for sea freight to reach the UK from the Far East, and if your alternative is to pay for air freight, you’ll quickly see any cost benefits of manufacturing abroad disappear, particularly if you’re shipping heavier metals or large components.

 3. Better payment terms

-Cheaper prices in the Far East or other lower wage economies is the number one reason that companies choose to offshore their manufacturing.
-In recent years, many of these countries have (thankfully) increased their minimum wage and improved working conditions, meaning products are not manufactured at such a low price as before.
+The global landscape has evolved and many of these countries have, thankfully, increased their minimum wage and improved working conditions.
+This shift means that products cannot be manufactured at such a low price as before.
 While there is still a way to go in some manufacturing locations, this is a crucial step forward.

 4. Faster communication and stronger relationships

 Being in the same time zone makes answering questions quicker.
 Sending samples to reverse engineer and create drawings or to demonstrate finishes is cheaper and quicker.
-And visiting your supplier to see what their manufacturing facility is really like is easier and quicker.
+Visiting your supplier to see what their manufacturing facility is really like is easier and quicker.